2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Security Information

-Grantees are encouraged to inform the U.S. Embassy of any travel plans within (away from the host city) or outside Saudi Arabia.
+Grantees must inform the U.S. Embassy of any travel plans within (away from the host city) or outside Saudi Arabia.
 A designated point of contact from the U.S. Embassy will be in communication with grantees throughout their program duration.
 For more security information, please refer to the most recent State Department Travel Advisory for Saudi Arabia.

 Fulbright Program Management Contact